Torture: sometimes a man's gotta do what a man's gotta do, say bioethicists

 Times that one of the world's leading animal rights

-theorists, Oxford's Jeff McMahan, support torture.
+theorists, Oxford's Jeff McMahan, supports torture.

 There are limits, of course.
 Mafia toe-cutting is out, along